rickworks/AISafety_GroupProject/README.md

 # AISafety_GroupProject
 For dumping useful bits of code for the Cambridge Engineering Safe AI seminar group project

-To install the stuff you need on ubuntu:
+If you happen to be running on ubuntu 16.04 or later, here is how to install the stuff you need (requires python >= 3.5):
-* require ubuntu 16.04 or later
-* require Python3.6 or later
 ```
 python -m venv gym_env
 source gym_env/bin/activate